(Updated: March 8, 2019)

 For the record, Robson didn’t get the job at Cirque du Soleil.

-For Jackson’s 2005 trial, James Safechuck signed a legal document under oath that Jackson never sexually abused him.
+In 1993, James Safechuck testified under oath that Jackson never sexually abused him.
 He did not make allegations against Jackson until 2014, a year after Robson.
 With Robson’s lawyers by his side, Safechuck states that he did not realize he had been sexually abused until he began therapy in 2013 (at age 35).
 Yet, the document later implies Safechuck actually did understand the inappropriateness of his alleged interactions with Jackson far earlier than 2013 because he reportedly panicked over the prospect of his relationship with Jackson being exposed during the 2005 trial.
 Additionally, he feared he would have pedophilic urges after his son was born in 2010.
 After this, he identifies learning about Robson’s 2013 lawsuit as another trigger for fearing his childhood sexual abuse would be exposed, and then having an “aha” moment about needing therapy after hearing Robson’s story.
 The entirety of the document reads as though Safechuck was always in turmoil over the abuse that he may or may not have consciously comprehended…

 Confused?
 Me too.
 You can read the document for yourself here: Safechuck’s Declaration.